 – Followed by “q” to quit as shown below

-That is all you need to modify or create a host entry in macOS.
+That is all you need to know on How to locate and edit the host file on macOS.